To inspire Nike+ members to move more in 2015 we created Your Year Directed By Nike+.

 Using #onlyonelandon, Landon's biggest fans shared their dedications and love for Landon as we worked with legendary street artist, Haze, to turn tweets into tags in real-time.

-Every year the Basilica of St. Mary, the oldest Basilica in America, puts on a huge rock party for charity.
-The event isn't specifically a religious one, just a big rock show put on by what happens to be a Basilica.
+Every year the Basilica of St. Mary — the oldest Basilica in America — puts on a huge rock party for charity.
+The event isn't religious, just a big rock show put on by what happens to be a Basilica, with proceeds going to those in need.

 We created a campaign that merged rock and religion through a series of confessions about musical "sins."
 The campaign included print, OOH, digital, and we even advertised to god.

-The Basilica Block Party was a pro bono client of Fallon.
+The Basilica Block Party was a pro bono client.

 The Ladders was facing a problem: People didn't know what they did.
-We created a campaign using whimsical illustrations that explained the product, bringing a unique element to the typical dry world of executive recruiting.
+So we created a campaign using whimsical illustrations that explained the service, bringing a unique element to the typical dry world of recruiting.

 Was lucky enough to work with the talented Han Lin and Simon Roseblade at Fallon on these.
 We also worked with some really incredible illustrators, Brosmind from Barcelona.